data-8/notebook/README.md

 > This fork contains one script, at /jupyter_notebook/static/notebook/js/ds10.js.
-With this script, Simple Mode is the default; click on the " Mode" button to toggle this mode on/off.
+With this script, Simple Mode is the default; click on the "Simple Mode" button to toggle this mode on/off.
 The following describes special features, in Simple Mode.
 - By default, shift-enter runs all cells.
-- Text cells are editable upon hover.
 - Only one mode -- edit mode -- exists, for simplicity.
+- "Scratch cell" available as a sandbox environment to-go.

 # Jupyter Notebook